copyrite/LwotcMinimalText/XComGame.md

 * TODO: Impairments?

 ## Blinding Protocol
-Use your GREMLIN to disorient a non-robotic enemy and other non-robotic enemies in a {% BLINDING_PROTOCOL_RADIUS %} tile radius around it.
+Remotely disorient a non-robotic enemy and other non-robotic enemies in a {% BLINDING_PROTOCOL_RADIUS %} tile radius around it.
 * Squadsight targeting with line of sight required.
 * {% AP1 ET %}
 * {% COOLDOWN %}